 1. Making commitments

-At the beginning of each year, all IBM employees, including the Chairman and CEO and Senior Executives, make a Personal Business Commitment of the goals, both qualitative and quantitative, they seek to achieve that year in support of the business.
-These commitments are reviewed and approved by each individual’s manager.
-The Chairman and CEO’s commitments are reviewed directly by the Board of Directors.
-As part of this process, many factors are considered, including an understanding of the business risks associated with the commitments.
+All IBM employees, including the Chairman and CEO and Senior Vice Presidents, develop goals, both qualitative and quantitative, they seek to achieve in a particular year in support of the business.
+Beginning in 2016, IBM adopted a more nimble and real-time approach to managing employee performance.
+Employee’s performance goals are discussed with each individual’s manager regularly and updated as necessary throughout the year.
+The Chairman and CEO’s performance goals are reviewed directly by the Board of Directors.
+As part of this process, many factors are considered, including an understanding of the business risks associated with the performance goals.

 Evaluation of Results by the Chairman and CEO

-The self-assessments of the Senior Executives are reviewed by the Senior Vice President of Human Resources (SVP HR) and the Chairman and CEO, who evaluate the information, along with the following:
+The self-assessments of the Senior Vice Presidents are reviewed by the Senior Vice President of Human Resources (SVP HR) and the Chairman and CEO, who evaluate the information, along with the following:

-Following this in-depth review and in consultation with the SVP HR, the Chairman and CEO makes compensation recommendations to the Compensation Committee based on an evaluation of each Senior Executive’s performance and expectations for the coming year.
+Following this in-depth review and in consultation with the SVP HR, the Chairman and CEO makes compensation recommendations to the Compensation Committee based on an evaluation of each Senior Vice President’s performance and expectations for the coming year.

-The Compensation Committee decides whether to approve or adjust the Chairman and CEO’s recommendations for the Senior Executives.
+The Compensation Committee decides whether to approve or adjust the Chairman and CEO’s recommendations for the Senior Vice Presidents.